bikerider/playbook/troubleshootting/incoming_call_troubleshooting.md

 #### STEP 1

-For the app originated flow, the first place to review the call is Voipmonitor [IP Based link](http://10.253.0.169/index.php) / [URL Based link](http://voipmonitor/index.php).
+For the app incoming flow, the first place to review the call is Voipmonitor [IP Based link](http://10.253.0.169/index.php) / [URL Based link](http://voipmonitor/index.php).

 A basic manual for this tool can be found [here](voipmonitor_tutorial_intro.md).